funilrys/PyFunceble/docs/usage/from-a-terminal.rst

         --dns-protocol {UDP,TCP,HTTPS,TLS}
                                 Sets the protocol to use for the DNS queries.
                                 Configured value: 'UDP'
+        --follow-server-order
+                                Let us follow or mix the order of usage of the given DNS server(s).
+                                Configured value: True
+        --trust-dns-server    Activates or disable the trust mode.

+                                When active, when the first read DNS server give us a negative response
+                                - without error - we take it as it it.
+                                Otherwise, if not active, when the first read DNS server give us a negative response - without error - we still consolidate by checking all given/found server.

+                                Configured value: False

     Databases:
         --inactive-db         Activates or disables the usage of a 'database' to